The Kibbe body types are a set of 13 unique style types based on

 Visual Body Mapping

 The first line in David Kibbe's book reads: "...learn to look at yourself objectively.
 To see yourself not as you wish you were—or as you wish you weren't—but as you actually exist."
-That's the purpose of our 3D mesh approach: pure objectivity.
+That's the purpose of the 3D mesh approach: pure objectivity.

 Sample Model